Demonstrating commitment to compassionate patient care, the health care team, & continued certification.

 Regaining Certification

-PAs who have lost certification may regain it by fulfilling CME requirements and passing PANRE.
+PAs who have lost certification may regain it by fulfilling CME requirements, paying any outstanding fees, and passing PANRE

 • First sign in to your NCCPA Portal and log, or verify that you have logged, at least 100 Category 1 CME credits earned within the two-year period ending on the date your PANRE application is submitted to NCCPA.
 For example, if you plan on applying for PANRE on June 1, 2024, your CME earning window will be June 1, 2022-June 1, 2024.
 You can apply any CME credits that you have previously earned within the timeframe mentioned above.